sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

 - An Azure subscription with permissions to register a new application, and deploy the web app.

-- An O365 Education tenant with Microsoft School Data Sync enabled
+- An O365 Education tenant with Microsoft School Data Sync enabled.

   - One of the following browsers: Edge, Internet Explorer 9, Safari 5.0.6, Firefox 5, Chrome 13, or a later version of one of these browsers.